Oligopoly Pricing Models

 Consider a firm in an oligopoly that wants to change its price.
 How will the other firms react?
 There are 2 possibilities: they can either match the price changes or ignore them.
 But what the other firms will actually do will probably depend on the direction of the price change.
 If one firm raises its price, the others probably will not follow, since that will allow them to take market share from the price changer.
 This makes the demand curve more elastic, since as the firm raises its price, then many of its customers will buy from the other firms, lowering the revenue of the higher-priced firm.

 If the firm lowers its price, then the other firms would surely follow, to prevent any loss of market share.
-This part of the demand curve is much more inelastic, since all of the firms are acting in concert.
+This part of the demand curve is much more inelastic, since all the firms are acting in concert.
 This creates a kink in the demand curve, where the change in demand goes from very elastic at higher prices to inelastic at lower prices.
 Since the marginal revenue curve depends on prices, the marginal revenue curve is also kinked.
 At lower prices, the marginal revenue curve drops downward creating a gap.
 The marginal cost curves of both scenarios will intersect the same quantity being produced by the oligopoly, represented by the vertical line in the graph; therefore, there is no change in quantity produced as prices are lowered, as long as the change in marginal cost is within the marginal revenue gap.

 The kinked-demand curve explains why firms in an oligopoly resist changes to price.
 If one of them raises the price, then it will lose market share to the others.
-If it lowers its price, then the other firms will match the lower price, causing all of the firms to earn less profit.
+If it lowers its price, then the other firms will match the lower price, causing all the firms to earn less profit.

 Critics of the kinked-demand model point out that while the model explains why oligopolies maintain pricing, it doesn't explain how its products were initially priced.
 The other thing it doesn't explain is that when the economy changes significantly, especially when there is high inflation, then the firms of an oligopoly do change prices often.
 In some cases, oligopolistic firms may engage in a price war, where each firm charges a successfully lower price to gain market share.